openvinotoolkit/datumaro/site/content/en/docs/formats/mnist.md

 ## Export to other formats

-Datumaro can convert MNIST dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats/).
+Datumaro can convert a MNIST dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats/).
-To get the expected result, convert the dataset to formats that support the classification task (e.g. CIFAR-10/100, ImageNet, PascalVOC, etc.) There are few ways to convert MNIST dataset to other dataset format:
+To get the expected result, convert the dataset to formats that support the classification task (e.g. CIFAR-10/100, ImageNet, PascalVOC, etc.) There are several ways to convert a MNIST dataset to other dataset formats:

 ``` bash
 datum create